 Southland's Best Beaches

 Southland is framed by many unique beach locations that every traveller should visit!
-There is a beach for all, whether you are looking for lakeside boat action, a wicked swell for surfers, sun for your tan, safety for the children's sandcastles, or epic views for photography - Southland has them all.
-To name the best is tough - so here a couple to wet your toes.
+There is a beach for all; whether you are looking for lakeside boat action, a wicked swell for surfers, sun for your tan, safety for the children's sandcastles, or epic views for photography - Southland has them all.
+To name the best is tough - so here are a couple to wet your toes.

-The beaches of Ulva Island are golden sandy walkways and often frequented by the local native bird life.
-One of the remotest beaches is Mason Bay, on the west coast of Stewart Island, accessed either by charter boat, beach landing or hiking on the magnificent Rakiura Track.
+The beaches of Ulva Island are golden sandy walkways often frequented by the local native bird life.
+One of the most remote beaches is Mason Bay, on the west coast of Stewart Island, accessed either by charter boat, beach landing or hiking on the magnificent Rakiura Track.

 Curio Bay in the Catlins is a local's favourite for swimming, and it's not just the family who loves to swim here; the rare Pahu Hectors Dolphins also frequent this bay, and on top of that, it also features a prehistoric petrified forest.

 Southland's top beaches must include the gorgeous Taramea Bay in Riverton.
 With its sweeping golden shoreline and beautiful hot summer weather, it's no wonder this piece of the southern coast is a local and tourist favourite.
 In Taramea Bay, you can swim, surf, bask in the hot sun on a nice day, and so much more!

 Another great beach to visit is Gemstone Beach in Orepuki.
 Gemstone Beach, named for your chances of finding a semi-precious stone on the shore, is unique because it is known for its constant change from sand to rock with the storms and tides.
 This shoreline fact, combined with the great waves for surfing, makes Gemstone Beach a must-stop location for any traveller.